MonicaPH/abdoelali.github.io/callforpapers.md

 ## How to Participate
 We invite position papers, posters, and demos (2-8 pages, incl. references) that present emotion elicitation and/or capture methods.
 Submissions will be peer-reviewed by 2 peers, and selected on their potential to spark discussion.
-Submissions should be in the [SIGCHI Extended Abstracts](https://chi2020.acm.org/authors/chi-proceedings-format/){:target="_blank"} format and submitted in PDF through [Easychair] (https://easychair.org/conferences/?conf=meec2020){:target="_blank"}.
+Submissions should be in the [SIGCHI Extended Abstracts](https://chi2020.acm.org/authors/chi-proceedings-format/){:target="_blank"} format and submitted in PDF through [Easychair](https://easychair.org/conferences/?conf=meec2020){:target="_blank"}.
 Accepted submissions will be made available on the workshop website.
 At least one author must register for the workshop and one day of the conference.